joshre/eat-your-veggies/_includes/home.md

-Our health is incredibly important, healthy decisions ought to be incredibly basic.
+### Our health is important, healthy decisions ought to be basic.